Davin-Herson/minecraft-simplified/README.md

 # Minecraft game
-This cam made with C# like this
+This can made with C# like this
 ```csharp
 using System;